This language is currently in review and will be available soon!

 While numerous faith-oriented initiatives exist around the world, this important work with faith communities and the efforts made to bridge secular and religious sectors have not succeeded in decentring the highly secularised domestic violence sector that prevails internationally.
 In the UK, the language of domestic violence service provision suggests that providers are keen to consider culture-specific forms of violence (e.g. honour crimes, etc.), but no sustained effort has been made to build religio-cultural sensitivity and literacy within the sector.
 Ongoing projects concerning domestic violence and migration in the UK affirm that members of migrant communities are disproportionately affected by domestic violence but that victims may fail to access or utilise referral services due to linguistic barriers, or because they may feel that their religio-cultural heritage is not understood, or having different ways of dealing with crisis that are informed also by religious worldviews.

-On the other hand, much research and practice in low- and middle-income countries (LMICs), including Ethiopia and to a lesser degree Eritrea, has pre-occupied with ‘cultural’ aetiologies and sociological theories of gender inequality to explain and to address domestic violence, neglecting psychological, intergenerational, situational and other intersubjective parameters that have been more fully integrated in domestic violence studies and practice in industrialised societies.
+On the other hand, much research and practice in low- and middle-income countries (LMICs), including Ethiopia, has pre-occupied with ‘cultural’ aetiologies and sociological theories of gender inequality to explain and to address domestic violence, neglecting psychological, intergenerational, situational and other intersubjective parameters that have been more fully integrated in domestic violence studies and practice in industrialised societies.
 Some of this existing evidence has importantly linked faith-based values and spirituality to behaviour in romantic relationships, drawing from attachment and trauma theory, the implications of which still remain to be fully considered.

 This section aims to make available resources for domestic violence practitioners working internationally to help them in developing more understanding of the role of religio-cultural parameters in experiences of domestic violence and in formulating responses to the problem, as well as identify ways in which religious and psychological parameters contributing to domestic violence deterrence or continuation can be integrated in a common framework for better understanding and addressing the problem.